RondoOp5/cupix-api-playground/cupix-api/getmesh.md

 ## Get mesh information

-This endpoint provides meta and transform matrix about the mesh on the CupixWorks and the url to download the raw.
+This endpoint provides meta and transform matrix about the mesh on the CupixWorks and the url to download raw.

 `GET https://api.cupix.works/api/v1/meshes | https://api.cupix.works/api/v1/meshes/{id}`